offbynull/watchdog/README.md

 ## Quick-start Guide

 The Watchdog project relies on bytecode instrumentation to monitor your code.
 Maven, Ant, and Gradle plugins are provided to instrument your code.
 In addition to these plugins, a Java Agent is provided to instrument your code at runtime.
-Your code can target any version of Java from 9 onward.
+Your code can target any version of Java from 9 to Java 10.

 ### Maven Instructions